ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Training output

-The results of the training experiment are saved in the directory specified by the `save_dir` option outlined under [Training Parameters](#training-parameters) above.
+The results of the training experiment are saved in the directory specified by the `save_dir` option outlined under [Training parameters](#training-parameters) above.
 Specifically, training will create two folders in this directory, namely a `logs` folder and a `models` folder.
 Both contain subfolders for each specific training experiment of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was launched.
 Within these folders, the training experiment will result in the creation of one subfolder for each round of training.